International Express Shipping is included in the price. Orders usually arrive in about 10 days. All art comes unframed.

 Print

-Shofar Reflections (large)
+Shofar Reflections (Large Canvas)

 Spiritual pattern of the shofar sounds